 There are more than 10,000 reviews of ZenBusiness online, and nearly all of them are positive, giving us one of the best customer satisfaction reputations in the industry.
 We also have a helpful and knowledgeable customer support department that can answer your tough questions.

 Next up is Northwest Registered Agent, a company that offers personalized customer support.
 Northwest no longer provides free mail forwarding service with its registered agent offering, which used to be a cornerstone of its service.
 However, it still has plenty of advantages.

 How does Northwest Registered Agent stack up to the competition?

 - Personalized customer support

 - Volume discounts available

 - Free registered agent service with business formation

-Like ZenBusiness, Northwest also offers a year of registered agent service in South Carolina with any business formation service purchase.
+Northwest offers a year of registered agent service in South Carolina with any business formation service purchase.
 However, at $225, the price point for this package is higher than most competitors.

 - Lots of upsells

-With more than 30,000 reviews available online, Incfile maintains very high average rating scores, making them an impressive pick for registered agent service in South Carolina.
-We don’t know of any other companies that combine this volume of reviews with the high level of quality feedback Incfile receives.
+With more than 30,000 reviews available online, Incfile maintains high average rating scores, making them an impressive pick for registered agent service in South Carolina.

 However, one drawback of using Incfile is how they can be rather relentless with upsell attempts.
 Incfile has plenty of add-on features available, and it will certainly remind you of that fact several times as you work your way through their order form.